Homomorphisms to 3-manifold groups: Reduction to

 The fundamental group of any hyperbolic $3$--manifold is (isomorphic to) a subgroup of $\operatorname{PSL}(2, \bC)$ (and hence also contained in $\operatorname{SL}(3, \bC)$ -- see \cite[Lemma 12.9]{GMW}).
 Thus, the family of fundamental groups of hyperbolic 3--manifolds is equationally noetherian by Lemma~\ref{lem:linear}.

-The two remaining geometries correspond to \emph{large Seifert fibered manifolds}.
+The two remaining geometries correspond to \emph{Seifert fibered manifolds with hyperbolic base orbifolds}.
 Since we can pass to an index $2$ subgroup to lie in $\Mlsf$, by Proposition~\ref{prop:fi} it suffices to consider $\Mlsf$--limit groups.
 If $L$ is an $\Mlsf$--limit group then $L$ is finitely presented by~\ref{cor:SF limit fp+A-slender}.
 It follows that the sequence of maps defining $L$ $\omega$--factors through the limit (see Lemma~\ref{lem:relfplim}).
-Thus the family of fundamental groups of large Seifert-fibered manifolds is equationally noetherian by Theorem~\ref{thm:eqchar}. \end{proof}
+Thus the family $\Mlsf$ is equationally noetherian by Thereom~\ref{t:EN def}. \end{proof}

 Summarizing the above discussion and the previous results in the section, we have the following result from Section~\ref{s:outline of proof}.